NC Cotton Insect Scouting Guide

 Many complex factors are involved in determining just how many of each beneficial insect species would be needed to influence a given level of pests.
 Therefore, it is not possible to assess the value of these insects except in a very general way.
 If relatively large numbers of beneficial insects are consuming a large proportion of bollworm eggs and larvae, for example, the treatment threshold will be reached later than would otherwise be the case, at times either delaying the initial application or even reducing the number of insecticide applications needed.
 The careful observation of sound economic thresholds, along with assessments of key beneficial insects, offers the producer the best odds of balancing beneficial insect numbers against damaging insects.

 Black lights (UV lights) are an important tool for detecting both sexes of bollworm adults as well as some other moths and a few other insect species.
-The third an largest flight of bollworm moths begins from mid-July to early August in North Carolina.
+The third and largest flight of bollworm moths begins from mid-July to early August in North Carolina.
 The use of black-light traps provides information on the timing and relative intensity of this flight.
-Traps should be checked three times a week from early or mid-July through August to keep abreast of the timing and intensity of the bollworm moth flights.
+Traps should be checked three times a week from early July through August to keep abreast of the timing and intensity of the bollworm moth flights.
 The downside of these traps is their expense, lack of portability, requirement of a source of electricity, and attractiveness to a variety of unwanted insects such as beetles, which can render some of the captured moths unrecognizable.
+NC State Extension maintains a Light Trap Data network during the season.

 NC Cotton Thresholds